Four types of behaviour modifications or conditioning can be used when training animals. These are:

 While negative reinforcement can be effective in training, it must be applied carefully to avoid causing fear, stress, or physical discomfort in the animal.
 Here are some important factors to consider:

-• Ensure the Animal Understands: The animal must be able to connect its behaviour with the removal of the aversive stimulus.
+- Ensure the Animal Understands: The animal must be able to connect its behaviour with removing the aversive stimulus.
 If the animal does not understand what is expected, it may become confused or stressed.

 Negative Reinforcement vs. Positive Reinforcement